Post's lattice: Iterative systems

 as well as permutation and identification of variables.
 The main difference is that iterative systems do not necessarily contain all projections.
-Every clone is an iterative system, and there are 20 non-empty iterative systems which are not clones.
+Every clone is an iterative system, and there are 20 non-empty iterative systems that are not clones.
 (Post also excluded the empty iterative system from the classification, hence his diagram has no least element and fails to be a lattice.)
 As another alternative, some authors work with the notion of a closed class, which is an iterative system closed under introduction of dummy variables.
-There are four closed classes which are not clones: the empty set, the set of constant 0 functions, the set of constant 1 functions, and the set of all constant functions.
+There are four closed classes that are not clones: the empty set, the set of constant 0 functions, the set of constant 1 functions, and the set of all constant functions.